Micvac

-The MicVac method is a pasteurization method for the food processing industry producing ready meals.
+The Micvac system is a pasteurization method for the food processing industry producing ready meals.
 Food ingredients are inserted into a package, which is sealed.
-The food is then cooked and pasteurized in the sealed package.
-During the heating process a valve on the package opens and releases steam and oxygen.
+A small hole is pierced in the sealing film.
+The package is cooked and pasteurized in the microwave tunnel.
+During this process, the package works like a small pressure cooker, allowing oxygen and some steam to escape through the small hole in the film.
+Once steam and oxygen have left the package during cooking, the valve is applied, creating a natural vacuum.
 The process time is short since the food is pasteurized with microwaves.
 When the microwave heating process stops the valve closes.
 Remaining steam condenses and causes an underpressure in the package.
 The final result is a cooked, pasteurized and vacuum-packed product.
 The short cooking time in combination with the absence of oxygen in the pack is unique for the method and has many advantages.
 The method has been used in the food industry since 2005.

-The inventor of the technique is Dr. Joel Haamer and the company MicVac was founded in August 2000.
-Already in the 1970s, when Haamer tried to find a solution for better taking care of mussels, which are heat-sensitive and easily get rancid, he got the first ideas to the method.
-In the end of the 1990s, the microwave technology had reached such a progress that Haamer's idea was patented.
-During 5 years the development work took place and then, in 2005, the method was commercialized.
+The inventor of the technique is Dr. Joel Haamer and the company Micvac was founded in August 2000.
+In the 1970s, when Haamer was seeking a solution for better taking care of mussels, which are heat-sensitive and easily become rancid, he first began to conceive the method.
+In the end of the 1990s, the microwave technology had reached a stage where Haamer's idea was patented.
+For five years the development work took place and then, in 2005, the method was commercialized.